hoangduytran/blender-manual/manual/editors/video_sequencer/preview/sidebar.rst

    :View Type: Preview
    :Panel:     :menuselection:`Sidebar --> View tab --> Frame Overlay`

-Option to enable the overlay.
-It can be used for comparing the current frame to a reference frame.
+The Frame Overlay lets you display a reference frame for comparing to the current frame.

 .. _bpy.ops.sequencer.view_ghost_border:

 Set Overlay Region
-   Selects the rectangular bounds for the overlay region.
+   Lets you drag a rectangle to define the bounds of the overlay.
-   This area can be defined by pressing :kbd:`O` key over the preview.
+   Instead of clicking this button, you can also press :kbd:`O` while hovering over the preview.

 .. _bpy.types.SequenceEditor.overlay_frame:

 Frame Offset
-   The slider controls the offset of the reference frame relative to current frame.
+   The time offset between the reference frame and the current frame, in frames.

 .. _bpy.types.SpaceSequenceEditor.overlay_frame_type:

 Overlay Type
-   It describes the way the reference frame should be displayed.
+   How the reference frame should be displayed.

-   :Rectangle: Which means the rectangle area of reference frame will be displayed on top of current frame.
+   :Rectangle: Display part of the reference frame (defined by the *Overlay Region*) on top of the current frame.
-   :Reference: Only the reference frame is displayed in the preview region.
+   :Reference: Display only the reference frame.
-   :Current: Only the current frame is displayed in the preview region.
+   :Current: Display only the current frame.

    .. tip::

-      It is possible to have several Sequence Editors opened and they can use different overlay types.
-      So it is possible to have current and reference frames displayed in different editor spaces.
+      Each Video Sequencer editor can have its own *Overlay Type*.
+      This means you can open two of them for showing the current frame and the reference frame next to each other.

 .. _bpy.types.SequenceEditor.use_overlay_frame_lock:

 Overlay Lock
-   It's still possible to lock the reference frame to its current position.
+   Keep displaying the same reference frame, even when moving to a different time point.
+   This works by automatically adjusting the *Frame Offset*.

 Safe Areas
 ----------